All Episodes

 NSA spying on virtual worlds online games.

-World of spy craft.
+World of spycraft.

 One of the most extraordinary things revealed in the documents disclosed by Edward Snowden is the surveillance of video games like World of Warcraft by Western spy agencies, not limiting their activities to the earthly realm.

-American and British spies have infiltrated the fantasy worlds of World of Warcraft and Second Life, conducting surveillance and scooping up data in the online games played by millions of people across the world, according to newly disclosed classified documents, fearing that terrorists or criminal networks could use the games to communicate secretly and move money or plot attacks.
+American and British spies have infiltrated the fantasy worlds of World of Warcraft and Second Life, conducting surveillance and scooping up data in the online games played by millions of people across the world, according to newly disclosed classified documents, fearing that terrorist or criminal networks could use the games to communicate secretly and move money or plot attacks.

 The documents show that intelligence operatives have entered the terrain populated by digital avatars that include elves, gnomes, and supermodels.